 When searching for all occurrences of a target value using the Find All button, the results are displayed in the Output Window.
 The top row will be a dark gray header line that indicates the search target and number of occurrences found.
 Each row of the table indicates a match with the target value.
 The starting address and value searched for are displayed in the Address and Value fields respectively.
 When searching within text files, the full line where the find occurrence was found is displayed in the Value field with the found value marked in bold.
 On the left side of the Output Window is a graph representing the file.
 Blue lines indicate the position of matches in the file.
 When a row is selected in the table, the corresponding line in the graph will be displayed as a yellow line.
 The number displayed below the graph indicates the number of matches that were found.
 Bytes in the main Editor Window will be colored blue if those bytes are part of a match.
-Selecting a row in the table will also select the bytes in the editor.
+Selecting a row in the table will select the bytes in the editor and also show the index of the match in the Status Bar (for example "(2/8)" means the second out of 8 matches was selected).